 This will create the clone under the

-In order to pull changes from the open source Alluxio code base into your clone, you should create a new remote that points to the Alluxio repository.
-In the directory of your newly created clone, run:
+In order to pull changes from the open source Alluxio code base into your clone, you should create a new remote repository that points to the Alluxio repository.
+In order to add a new remote repository, in the directory of your newly created clone, run:

 git remote add upstream https://github.com/Alluxio/alluxio.git